olivierkayyong/Deploy-a-model-in-the-cloud/README.md

 # Deploy a model in the cloud
-You are a Data Scientist in a very young AgriTech start-up, called "Fruits!", which seeks to offer innovative solutions for fruit harvesting.
+You are a Data Scientist in a very young AgriTech start-up, called "Fruits!", which wants to offer innovative solutions for fruit harvesting.

 The company's desire is to preserve fruit biodiversity by allowing specific treatments for each fruit species by developing intelligent picking robots.